 Daniel loves light transference between rooms and has put square cutouts in the wall.
 It’s artistic and practical at the same time.

 Certain parts of the front of the house have Angel Stone.
 This same stone is used within the Fireplace.
 The fireplace has been plugged with insulation as we don’t use it.
 Though this type of stone was frequently used when the house was built in the 70’s.
 This stone is harder to find today and is extremely expensive.
 Painting over this stone isn’t an option as it would be a tragedy to do so.
 If the bricks were standard, we would have considered it.

 The design of this room had to work with the fireplace being untouched.

 As you can see, this room is been transformed from neutral safe colours to be a bold and stylish room.
 This styling won’t suit the average person but that’s okay.
 Our home is our work environment where creativity is free flowing.
 We work with very colourful and exciting yarns, it’s hard to not want to decorate with the same ideas of the yarn.

 Both Daniel and I were nervous when we had completed one wall with the crushed berries.
 We were terrified of it.
 Once the paint dried and the colour ‘dried down’ to the colour on the chip, we were more settled.
 It wasn’t until everything in the room was put back before we were fully convinced.

 Now that one room is completed, we are now transforming our dining room, kitchen, foyer and library on the main floor to match the boldness.
-When I say matching, I’m not saying we are using the same colours.
+We also invested some money for the dallas gutter repair just so that we don’t have to deal with water damage come spring.
+The main floor will match and when I say matching, I’m not saying we are using the same colours.
 We are going with bold and bright colours for each area.
 Stay tuned as I show you more transformation photos.